If you appreciate the work done within the wiki, please consider supporting The Cutting Room Floor on Patreon. Thanks for all your support!

 On the File Select screen, perform the following actions within quick succession of each other:

-1. Select "Copy"
+1. Select "Copy".

-2. Select an empty file (preferably C or D because they are closer)
+2. Select an empty file (preferably C or D, because they are closer).

-3. Select "Check Score" from the Copy menu
+3. Select "Check Score" from the Copy menu.

-4. Select an empty file
+4. Select an empty file.

 If done correctly, "Select File" on the Score screen will shortly fade to "No Saved Data Exists".
-Once this happens, select "Erase" and wait for its screen to overlap.
-You will immediately be asked if you wish to delete the data in NULL.
+Once this happens, select "Erase" and wait for the screen to overlap.
+You will be asked if you wish to delete the data in "NULL."
 Selecting "Yes" at this prompt will cause an address error which will immediately crash the game.
 If done on the 3D All-Stars version, the software will crash back to the Switch's home menu.
-The Wii VC is unaffected by this bug.
-The delete animation gets stuck, but switching to any of the other options (ie. Check Score) fixes it.
-On WiiU VC, the game will continue normally, albeit with the message claiming that "Mario 9" was erased.
+The Wii VC is unaffected by this bug; the delete animation gets stuck, but selecting any of the other options (e.g. "Check Score") fixes it.
+On the Wii U VC and Nintendo Switch Online versions, the game will continue normally, albeit with the message claiming that "Mario 9" was erased.

 Backwards Long Jump

 The Backwards Long Jump hyperspeed method, or BLJ for short, is the most famous hyperspeed method in Super Mario 64.
 Due to their versatility, BLJs are commonly used in all kinds of speedruns and challenges.
 When Mario initiates a long jump, his horizontal speed is multiplied by 3/2.
-A BLJ occurs when a backwards long jump is interrupted before the effects of drag can counteract the speed gain from the 3/2 multiplier.
-This does not occur with forwards long jumps because long jumps have a "hard cap" of +48 horizontal speed which Mario's speed cannot exceed.
-No such cap exists in the negative direction because normally the "soft cap" of -16 speed from drag is easily enough to stop any speed gain.
+A BLJ occurs when a backwards-moving long jump is interrupted before the effects of drag can counteract the speed gain from the 3/2 multiplier.
+This does not occur with forwards long jumps because long jumps have a "hard cap" of +48 horizontal speed, which Mario's speed cannot exceed.
+No such cap exists in the negative direction, because normally the "soft cap" of -16 speed from drag is enough to stop any speed gain.

 case ACT_LONG_JUMP: